makersacademy/rps-challenge/README.md

 - a winner will be declared
 - the game keeps track of the number of rounds played and win/lose/draw of both players

-## Bonus level 1: Multiplayer

-Change the game so that two marketeers can play against each other ( _yes there are two of them_ ).

 ## Basic Rules

 - Rock beats Scissors